-You feel fear only in moments that matter, moments that have a potential to make you or break you.
+You feel fear only in moments that matter, moments that have the potential to make you or break you.

 So use fear as a compass that shows you the direction where you can grow toward.
 When you are afraid just remind yourself that this is important, this matters to you.

-Say thank you to your fear for letting you know where you should stretch your comfort zone.
+Say thank you to your fear of letting you know where you should stretch your comfort zone.

 2. Use your pain to create art.

-Transform your pain into immortal art, as what Ernest Becker calls the “immortality project”.
+Transform your pain into immortal art, as Ernest Becker calls the “immortality project”.

 You can also support foundations or help the environment.